Hongyu-Li/Style_Transfer_Implementation_and_Applications/readme.md

 ## How to reproduce our results:

-* Implementation of 1 to 1 neural style transfer: open `style_transfer_alpha_final.ipynb` and run it.
+* Implementation of 1 to 1 neural style transfer: open `lib/style_transfer_alpha_final.ipynb` and run it.
 This is an end-to-end notebook which means you do not need to revise anything in order to reproduce our results. (*Note: you could run it without GPU*.)
-* Implementation of fast neural style transfer:  open `style_transfer_beta_final.ipynb` and run it.
+* Implementation of fast neural style transfer:  open `lib/style_transfer_beta_final.ipynb` and run it.
 This is an end-to-end notebook which means you do not need to revise anything in order to reproduce our results.  (*Note: you should run it with GPU and it would take 1 hour or longer to train.*)
-* Webcam application: open `webcam_final.ipynb` and run it.
+* Webcam application: open `lib/webcam_final.ipynb` and run it.
 This is an end-to-end notebook which means you do not need to revise anything in order to reproduce our results.  (*Note: you should run it locally because the camera device is required for this application.*)
 > - If you want to reproduce the result of [Starry Night](https://github.com/PeifengHong/Neural-style-transfer-implementation-and-applications/blob/master/data/starry_night.jpg), you do not have to revise the notebook.
 > - If you want to reproduce the result of [Victoire](https://github.com/PeifengHong/Neural-style-transfer-implementation-and-applications/blob/master/data/victoire.jpg), you have to replace `beta_model_style_1.h5` with  `beta_model_style_2.h5` everywhere in step 5.
 > - If you want to reproduce the result of [Women at Their Toilette](https://github.com/PeifengHong/Neural-style-transfer-implementation-and-applications/blob/master/data/Women_at_Their_%20Toilette.jpg), you have to replace `beta_model_style_1.h5` with  `beta_model_style_3.h5` everywhere in step 5.
 > - If you want to reproduce the result of [Google Map](https://github.com/PeifengHong/Neural-style-transfer-implementation-and-applications/blob/master/data/google_map.jpg), you have to replace `beta_model_style_1.h5` with  `beta_model_style_4.h5` everywhere in step 5.
-* Dash app demo: Dash app is an interactive web application developed by python.
-Our dash app project contains six python files and an assets folder with images.
-They are App.py, Home.py, DIY.py, WebCam.py, About.py and Index.py.
-To make use of our app,
-> * Clone the dashapp folder
-> * Make sure your system has all the required package
-> * Open terminal or command line and run following command: python Index.py
-> * Home page shows some result of our work, including the starry night style bulter library.
-> > * Click the DIY bar of menu, and then upload your image to see the transfered image with starry night style
-> > * Click the WebCam bar of menu, and then select one of the three painting, then click start button to see the live video.
-Press Q to quit the camera.
-You can try all of the three styles.
-> > * About page is the information of our team member.
+* Dash app demo: Please go to `dashapp` folder to see more details about how to start and deploy our dash app demo.

 ## References: